 Many wives say to me, “My husband doesn’t love me anymore.
 He wants to leave me.
 So – there is no hope for me.”

 THAT IS NOT TRUE, MY PRECIOUS SISTERS!!!!!!!!

 Wives somehow believe the lie of the enemy that a husband’s current emotions and current thoughts are insurmountable obstacles because they have their eyes on their husbands and their circumstances and they are looking to place their faith and hope in their husbands or their marriages.
 That is not where we put our faith, my precious sisters!

 I don’t really care what your husband thinks or feels right now.
 I mean – it would be great if all husbands loved all wives all the time and were completely committed to their marriage every moment.
-And I really don’t want him to feel hurt, disrespected, dishonored and controlled.
+And I really don’t want him (or a wife) to feel hurt, disrespected, dishonored and controlled.
 But – what I care about most is what God says and what He thinks.
 As you focus on Christ and you seek Him with all your heart and you desire to walk in total obedience to Him by the power of His Spirit flowing through your life – God is perfectly able to change your husband’s heart and mind and your circumstances.

 Our God is SOVEREIGN!!!!?!?!!?